spack/spack/lib/spack/docs/basic_usage.rst

 ``py-numpy`` be activated in the ``python`` installation it was built with.
 Spack knows that ``py-numpy`` depends on ``py-nose`` and ``py-setuptools``, so it activated those packages first.
-Finally, once all dpeendencies were activated in the ``python`` installation, ``py-numpy`` was activated as well.
+Finally, once all dependencies were activated in the ``python`` installation, ``py-numpy`` was activated as well.

 If we run ``spack extensions`` again, we now see the three new